-- Click Save View.
+- Click the arrow beside Apply, then click Apply and Save View.

-- Enter a View name, then click Save.
+- Name your View, then click Save.

 After you apply a View to a dashboard, that View remains in place when you navigate to other dashboards.
 Additionally, if you leave the Peacock Service Panel and return, the View remains.
 To remove the applied View, click the X next to the View’s name.